-Jason focuses on disputes and transactions relating to software and networking technologies.
-He works with a variety of businesses—from startups to Fortune 500 companies—to aggressively resolve intellectual property (IP) disputes.
-He has litigated copyright infringement, trade secret misappropriation, patent infringement, trademark infringement, breach of contract and related claims.
+Jason focuses on complex disputes and transactions relating to software and networking technologies.
+He works with a variety of businesses—from startups to Fortune 500 companies—to aggressively resolve intellectual property (IP) matters.
+He has litigated copyright infringement, trade secret misappropriation, patent infringement, trademark infringement, breach of contract, and related claims.

-With more than ten years of industry experience as a software engineer at Motorola, Lucent Technologies and at my startup company, I gained valuable experience prior to attending law school that I am able to strategically leverage in complex IP matters.
-I have litigated cases involving complex technology such as mobile telecommunications, electronic security, automotive technology, speech compression, image processing, distributed networks, ERP systems, health care technology and many various web-based services.
-Because of my experience designing and implementing software features using languages such as C, C++, Assembler and Java, I can quickly assess technical issues, develop legal arguments and distill complex information into jury-friendly terms.
-My experience in the software industry is also an asset when I’m working with businesses to identify and protect leading-edge technology.
+With more than ten years of industry experience as a software engineer at Motorola, Lucent Technologies, and at my startup company, I gained valuable practical knowledge that I am able to strategically leverage in complex IP matters.
+I have litigated cases involving complex technology such as mobile telecommunications, electronic security, automotive technology, video games, speech compression, image processing, distributed networks, ERP systems, health care technology, and many various web-based services.
+Because of my experience designing and implementing software features using languages such as C, C++, Assembler, and Java, I can quickly assess technical issues, develop legal arguments, and distill complex information into jury-friendly terms.
+My experience in the software industry is also an asset when I’m working with businesses to advise on strategies to protect leading-edge technology.

 Esports Insider | August 06, 2019